joewing/memsim/README.md

    following parameters:
    - word\_size: The size of a word in bytes (defaults to 8).
    - latency: The latency of an access (defaults to 1).
+   - word\_count: The total number of words
+     (defaults to 0, this is only for VHDL simulation).
+   - burst: The latency for accessing words after the first word (defaults to 0, which disables burst behavior).
  - flash: A Flash memory simulator with a separate block write size and latency.
 Takes the following parameters:
    - word\_size: The size of a word in bytes (defaults to 8).